-The NAGD (Commonwealth of Australia 2009) state that existing chemical or toxicity data for the sediments of the area to be dredged have a maximum currency of five years, where there is no reason to believe that the contamination status has changed significantly, after which new data are required.
+The NAGD (2009) state that existing chemical or toxicity data for the sediments of the area to be dredged have a maximum currency of five years, where there is no reason to believe that the contamination status has changed significantly, after which new data are required.
 The EAW area was subject to copper concentrate spills in 2010 (AIMS 2010), so in accordance with the guidelines, all data from 2010 and earlier are to be used for historical comparison only and cannot be used to characterise the current contaminant status of the sediments to be dredged.

-Previous investigations that were conducted in the vicinity of EAW (though not within the MUBF dredging area) include the following:
+Previous investigations that were conducted in the vicinity of EAW include the following:

-- URS, 2012, East Arm Wharf Dredging Sampling and Analysis Plan and report, prepared for Northern Territory DLP in April 2012. - AIMS 2010, Investigation of Copper Concentrate Loadout at East Arm Port: Water and Sediment Quality, prepared for Northern Territory Government Department of Natural Resources, Environment, the Arts and Sports, Darwin, Northern Territory. - URS, 2009.
+- URS, 2012, East Arm Wharf Dredging Sampling and Analysis Plan and report, prepared for NTG Department of Lands and Planning (DLP) in April 2012. - AIMS 2010, Investigation of Copper Concentrate Loadout at East Arm Port: Water and Sediment Quality, prepared for NTG Department of Natural Resources, Environment, the Arts and Sports, Darwin, Northern Territory. - URS, 2009.
 Ichthys Gas Field Development Project: Nearshore Marine Water Quality and Sediment Study.
 Prepared for INPEX Browse, Ltd, 11 August 2009. - Fortune, J, 2006.
 The grainsize and heavy metal content of sediment in Darwin Harbour.
 Report No. 14/2006D of the Aquatic Health Unit, Environmental Protection Agency, Department of Natural Resources, Environment and the Arts, Darwin, Northern Territory.